-Data is collected through a telephone survey each May from interviews of approximately 3,500 randomly selected Missourians.
+MoDOT conducts an annual statewide telephone customer satisfaction survey.
 The survey asks the customer to respond to the following statement: "Please rate your level of agreement with the following statement - MoDOT signs are bright enough for you to see."
-This is an annual measure updated in July.
+This measure is reported each July.